cybercongress/go-cyber/docs/cyberd.md

 ## Spam protection

-In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the success of the search engine.
+In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the success of a consensus computer.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network broadband and computing capabilities.
 As nobody uses all possessed broadband we use fractional reserves while limiting broadband like ISPs do.
-Details of an approach can be found in a Steem white paper.

-Auditing and curation are based on Steem reward mechanism.
-It is Sybil-resistant approach as votes are quadratic based on principle 1 token in system = 1 vote.
-In order to vote one should vest in shares for at least for 20 weeks.
-That solve a problem entirely because those who have a right to vote are strongly incentivized in a growth of his wealth.
-In order to prevent abuse of auditing and curation voting power decay implemented exactly as in Steem.

 ## Distribution Mechanism